Thefrt74/opnsense-barracuda-f800/docs/04-installing-opnsense.md

 The system comes up to the console menu and asks you to assign interfaces.
 This is where the physical-port-to-interface mapping matters, and it has its own chapter: [Networking](05-networking.md).

--assigning WAN / LAN at the console
--the default LAN IP the system lands on
--(default is https://192.168.1.1, user root, the password you just set) -->
+At the console you assign WAN and LAN.
+The system defaults to the LAN address **192.168.1.1** — open <https://192.168.1.1> in a browser and log in as **root** with the password you set during install.

 ---